XiangyuDongAI/XiangyuDongAI.github.io/_pages/about.md

 **Research Vision**

 My current research focuses on developing lifelong learning embodied navigation agents with human-like autonomous reflection capabilities, and exploring their applications in aerial and ground robots.
-In the long run, the research vision is to build embodied agents that can autonomously accomplish the processes of perception, decision-making, and learning in a human-like manner.
+In the long run, my research vision is to build embodied agents that can autonomously accomplish the processes of perception, decision-making, and learning in a human-like manner.
 To achieve this, I primarily focus on:
 1. Language-driven visual navigation (e.g., VLN and ObjectNav).
 2. Large foundation models (e.g., LLMs and VLMs) and their training techniques.
 4. Lifelong learning of LLM / VLM-powered agents.